How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 • Writing and speaking are the most improvable sections in 30 days with the right drills.

-If you have not chosen your exam yet, our TEF vs TCF comparison explains the key format differences.
+If you have not chosen your exam yet, our TEF vs TCF comparison explains the key format differences before you commit to a plan.

 Step 1: Assess Your Level Before You Do Anything Else

-Candidates who skip the diagnostic step often waste their first 10 days practicing the wrong things.
+Skipping the diagnostic is the most expensive mistake in a 30-day plan, because it sends you drilling the wrong skills for the first 10 days.
 Take a free French placement test on Day 1.
-It maps your result to a CLB level and tells you exactly where you stand across all four skills.
+It maps your result to a CLB level and shows exactly where you stand across all four skills, which is the only way to allocate 30 days well.

 What your CLB level means for this 30-day plan

-• CLB 6: This is the sweet spot — one focused month away from CLB 7 in most sections.
+• CLB 6: This is the sweet spot.
+You are one focused month from CLB 7 in most sections.
 Follow this plan closely.

 What Does the Exam Actually Look Like?